 - Instituting and defending legal or other claims.

-- When you respond to questionnaires and surveys.
+- In order to process your responses to questionnaires and surveys.

 - For purposes of market research and statistical analysis.